-Breaking News | Labour worries over continuous increase in petroleum prices, insecurity
+Breaking News | Labour Worries Over Continuous Increase In Petroleum Prices, Insecurity

 “We are particularly worried about the continuous increase in the cost of petroleum products, we are also worried about electricity tariff, and we are very worried about job losses.

-“We are not happy with casualisation of workers; I mean workers not getting permanent employment in all sectors of workforce across board,” he said.
+READ ALSO: There is no plan to stop minimum wage, Abiodun assures Ogun workers “We are not happy with casualisation of workers; I mean workers not getting permanent employment in all sectors of the workforce across the board,” he said.

 He noted that the resultant effect of all of these challenges had caused workers not to manage well the little salaries received at the end of every month, owing to family responsibilities.